david-jacob/HurwitzFanoFit/README.md

 # HurwitzFanoFit
-Python program for fitting Hurwitz-Fano lineshapes to experimental data.
+Python and Igor programs for fitting Hurwitz-Fano lineshapes to experimental data.

 The Hurwitz-Fano lineshape describes a Kondo resonance in the differential conductance in the presence of Fermi-Dirac smearing at finite temperature of the STM tip [1].